bjornharrtell/jsts/foss4g/2016/jsts.md

 <!-- .element: class="fragment" -->

 Note:
 A central class in JTS is of course the Coordinate class, which has a constructor that looks like this.
 Converting to JavaScript is trivial and this is in the first commited code to JSTS where I ignore the z-axis.
+A namespace is simulated with a JavaScript object called jsts.

-# Working implementation
+## Working implementation

+* August 2011 <!-- .element: class="fragment" -->
 * 200 files, x lines of code <!-- .element: class="fragment" -->
 * Selective port of Java collection classes <!-- .element: class="fragment" -->

 Note:
 The initial working version of JSTS, 0.9.0, required porting almost 200 files.
 Had I known this was required for basic functionality at the start I probably would have given up.

+Some ways into the project I realized that porting Java code using collection classes like ArrayList required alot of work and that the process could be simplified by simply porting ArrayList first.
+Unfortunately this meant that some initially ported code used a native JavaScript array as input/output instead of an instance of an ArrayList which caused alot of problems later on and is the reason a port of CascadedPolygonUnion was never completed.

 # JSTS 1.0